Human is an exceptional mammal in consuming Milk

-The carbohydrate of milk (lactose) is fermented and the acid thus produced is responsible for coagulation of casein protein and tangy taste.
-Coagulation of protein forces some of the water in the milk to the top which also contains some whey proteins and fermented carbohydrate.
-Mixing again the watery liquid in the yogurt solids helps in retaining the initial nutrition; otherwise some protein and carbohydrate are lost along with calcium and some other minerals.
+The carbohydrate of milk (lactose) is fermented and the acid thus produced is responsible for the coagulation of casein protein and tangy taste.
+Coagulation of protein forces some of the water in the milk to the top which also contains some whey proteins and fermented carbohydrates.
+Mixing again the watery liquid in the yogurt solids helps in retaining the initial nutrition; otherwise, some protein and carbohydrate are lost along with calcium and some other minerals.

-Yogurt composition given is after removing whey portion.
+The given yogurt composition is after removing the whey portion.

 Yogurt nutritional Content

-There are many coagulating agents like lemon juice, vinegar, rennet, lactic acid etc. All of them work at different temperatures and with different mechanism, the agent and temperature decides the quality of curd (coagulated casein protein) and whey (watery liquid protein separated from curd).
+There are many coagulating agents like lemon juice, vinegar, rennet, lactic acid, etc. All of them work at different temperatures and with a different mechanism, the agent and temperature decide the quality of curd (coagulated casein protein) and whey (watery liquid protein separated from curd).

-There are hundreds or different cheese flavors, texture and forms available in markets of different countries.
-Their properties and composition of nutrients are decided by Milk quality and process of pasteurization, skimming, fermentation, coagulation etc. Basic procedure of cheese making would be clear by reading below the curd (paneer) section.
+There are hundreds of different cheese flavors, textures, and forms available in markets of different countries.
+Their properties and composition of nutrients are decided by Milk quality and the process of pasteurization, skimming, fermentation, coagulation, etc. The basic procedure of cheese making would be clear by reading the curd (paneer) section below.

 Curd (Paneer in India)

-Paneer is an Indian cheese and sometimes related to ‘Queso blanco’, the milk is heated and in hot milk vinegar or lime juice is mixed and stirred continuously until small lumps of curd are formed and then it is filtered in fine cotton cloth or coffee filter so the liquid whey is drained and semi solid curd remains in the cloth/filter.
+Paneer is an Indian cheese and sometimes related to ‘Queso Blanco, the milk is heated and in hot milk vinegar or lime juice is mixed and stirred continuously until small lumps of curd are formed and then it is filtered in a fine cotton cloth or coffee filter so the liquid whey is drained and semi-solid curd remains in the cloth/filter.
 Then the curd is further pressed in cloth by different techniques so the remaining water is squeezed out and the curd becomes stiffer.

-Unlike cheese paneer is eaten fresh without further aging and processing, moreover heating process in paneer also enable other than casein proteins like b-lactoglobulin to incorporate into the curd, this increases protein content of paneer.
+Unlike cheese paneer is eaten fresh without further aging and processing, moreover, a heating process in paneer also enables proteins like b-lactoglobulin beside casein to incorporate into the curd, which increases the protein content of paneer.

 Like buttermilk whey is liquid remnant of cheese & paneer.
 However whey is more watery, and not as much nutritious as butter milk, about all the fat and casein proteins are sealed in cheese and paneer; hence the whey consist of minerals, vitamins & some proteins,